Dagstuhl: Leibniz-Zentrum für Informatik

-In 2012, another new building was opened with 7 guest rooms.
 Since 1 January 2005, the LZI is a member of the Leibniz Association.

 Library

 Dagstuhl's computer science library has over 50,000 books and other media, among them a full set of Springer-Verlag's Lecture Notes in Computer Science (LNCS) series and electronic access to many computer science journals.
+Many of the books are signed by their authors, as Schloss Dagstuhl asks seminar participants to sign their books.

 Seminar series

 Dagstuhl supports computer science by organizing high ranked seminars on hot topics in informatics.
 Dagstuhl Seminars, which are established after review and approval by the Scientific Directorate, bring together personally invited scientists from academia and industry from all over the world to discuss their newest ideas and problems.
 Apart from the Dagstuhl seminars, the center also hosts summer schools, group retreats, and other scientific events, all discussing informatics.
 Every year about 3,500 scientists stay in Dagstuhl for about 100 seminars, workshops and other scientific events.
 The number of participants is limited to enable discussion and by the available housing capacity.
 The stay is full-board; participants are accommodated in the original house or in the modern annex, and have all their meals at the center.
 Seminars are usually held for a weekly period: participants arrive on Sunday evening and depart on Friday evening or Saturday morning.
 One or sometimes two seminars are held simultaneously with other small meetings.

-The cryptographic technique DP5 (Dagstuhl Privacy Preserving Presence Protocol P) is named after Schloss Dagstuhl.

 Publications

+Dagstuhl Publishing maintains various open access publication activities that include conference proceedings, reports, and journals.

 As well as publishing proceedings from its own seminars, the Leibniz Center publishes the Leibniz International Proceedings in Informatics (LIPIcs), a series of open access conference proceedings from computer science conferences worldwide.
-Conferences published in this series include the Symposium on Theoretical Aspects of Computer Science (STACS), held annually in Germany and France, the conference on Foundations of Software Technology and Theoretical Computer Science (FSTTCS), held annually in south Asia, the Computational Complexity Conference (CCC), held at a different international venue each year, the Symposium on Computational Geometry (SoCG), the International Colloquium on Automata, Languages and Programming (ICALP), the International Symposium on Mathematical Foundations of Computer Science (MFCS) and the International Conference on Concurrency Theory (CONCUR).
+Conferences published in this series include the Symposium on Theoretical Aspects of Computer Science (STACS), held annually in Germany and France, the conference on Foundations of Software Technology and Theoretical Computer Science (FSTTCS), held annually in south Asia, the Computational Complexity Conference (CCC), held at a different international venue each year, the Symposium on Computational Geometry (SoCG), the International Colloquium on Automata, Languages and Programming (ICALP), the International Symposium on Mathematical Foundations of Computer Science (MFCS), the International Conference on Concurrency Theory (CONCUR), and the Conference on Database Theory.

+As of 2024, the Leibnitz Center publishes two academic journals.
+The Leibniz Transactions on Embedded Systems (LITES), established in 2014, focus on all aspects of embedded systems.
+The Transactions on Graph Data and Knowledge (TGDK), established in 2023, focuses on knowledge graphs, graph-based data management and modelling, and related methods.